 Our Analysis and Test Results

 The Kataki performs in all metrics as well or better than the Katana, except for comfort.
-The Kataki Is very close to taking our Editor's Choice Award, but the La Sportiva Genius hangs on for another season due to its superior edging and sensitivity.
-The Kataki does manage to beat the Genius in the crack climbing metric, thanks to its low profile toe, allowing us to gain purchase in thinner finger cracks.
-The Kataki's prowess in the cracks, combined with its exceptional edging and heel hooking performance makes it a tester favorite for hard granite cracks, earning it our Top Pick for crack climbing, even outperforming the classic slipper designs in cracks.
+Only the La Sportiva Genius edges and smears better.
+The Kataki does manage to beat the Genius in the crack climbing metric, thanks to its low profile toe, allowing us to gain purchase in thinner finger cracks, and it's more comfortable than the Genius.
+The Kataki's prowess in the cracks, combined with its exceptional edging and heel hooking performance makes it a tester favorite for hard granite cracks, even outperforming the classic slipper designs in cracks.

 The supportive P3 platform supports your big toe right at the powerpoint, allowing you to stand strong on tiny edges.